 - Economic Development and Health Requirement (1 course)

 - Elective courses to meet a total of 28 concentration credits

-In addition to the requirements described above, students must take additional coursework (proposed electives) to make up a total of 28 credits of concentration-specific courses.
+In addition to the requirements described above, students must take additional coursework (electives) to reach a total of 28 credits of concentration-specific courses.
 The proposed elective courses could be taken from any of the course options listed below or from other courses at the School.
-Courses electives outside the options listed below will require the advisor’s approval prior to registration.
+Courses electives outside the options listed below will require approval of the concentration co-directors prior to registration.

 *Courses taken to fulfill foundational requirements may not be applied to fulfill concentration requirements.